Sayan3990/Personal-Website-Template/README.md

 ## Installation
 - Download or clone the repository into your local directory from [Here](https://github.com/Sayan3990/Personal-Website-Template)
 - Make sure that you have node installed in your computer or [Install Node](https://nodejs.org/en/)
-- Inside the local directory here you have downloaded this repo, open your terminal
+- Inside the local directory here you have downloaded this repository, open your terminal
 - Run this command to download all dependencies for this project
   -
   ```sh